How to beat the material price rises18th Nov 2021

 It’s causing chaos.
 Uncertainty over availability means it’s difficult to get quotes for materials, and difficult to get quotes for manufacturing.
 The timeframe in which a quote remains valid is shortening significantly.
 We’re feeling the effects, and we know our customers are too.

-What is causing the materials price rise?
+What is causing the rising cost of materials?

 It’s multifaceted.
 But in October 2021, one of the critical factors is the significant increase in the cost of gas and electricity as a result of the shortage of natural gas in Europe.
 This, combined with the cooler temperatures in autumn, and winter on the way, the demand for gas and electricity will go up, meaning that energy prices will continue to rise.
 This has a knock-on effect on the energy-intensive metal fabrication industries – and the cost increases are too much for any one supplier to just absorb.